 If you own a crib that was purchased before July 1, 2011, our Dallas dangerous crib attorneys urge you to check the CPSC crib recall list to see if your crib is listed.
 If your crib is on the list, you can request a kit that will immobilize the drop side and make your crib safer.
 Do not try to fix the crib yourself.

 If your child is injured by a defective crib, you have the right to hold the crib manufacturer accountable.
-To learn more, contact a Dallas product liability lawyer at Rasansky Law Firm, 1-877-405-4313.
+To learn more, contact a Dallas product liability lawyer at Rasansky Law Firm by calling 1-877-405-4313.